Faiyaz Khan: Singing career

-Faiyaz Khan served for a long time as the court musician of Sir Sayajirao Gaekwad III, the Maharaja of Baroda, where he was awarded the "Gyan Ratna" (Gem of Knowledge).
-The Maharaja of Mysore awarded him the title "Aftab-e-Mausiqi" (the Sun of Music) in 1908.
+He was remembered as Mehfil Ka Badshah by those who lived during his time and went to his live concerts.
+Considered a neo-classicist by some scholars of Indian classical music, Faiyaz Khan served for a long time as the court musician of Sayajirao Gaekwad III, the Maharaja of Baroda, where he was awarded the "Gyan Ratna" (Gem of Knowledge).
+The Maharaja of Mysore awarded him the title "Aftaab-e-Mausiqi" (the Sun of Music) in 1908.
 Faiyaz Khan's specialities were dhrupad and khyal, but he was also capable of singing thumri and ghazal.
-According to the well-known musicologist Dr. Ashok Ranade, who was a former Director of Music Centre, University of Bombay, "There was no chink in his armour".
+According to the musicologist Ashok Ranade, "There was no chink in his armour".

+Faiyaz Khan also composed several bandishes using the pen-name 'Prem Piya'.
 His most popular thumri was Baaju band khul khul jaye.

-"He was a frequent performer in the musical conferences and circles of Lucknow, Allahabad, Calcutta, Gwalior, Bombay and Mysore and in concerts organised by provincial princes."
+"He was a frequent performer in the musical conferences and circles of Lucknow, Allahabad, Calcutta, Gwalior, Bombay and Mysore and in concerts organized by provincial princes."
 These princes often vied with one another to have the Ustad perform in their respective courts.
-The rulers of Baroda held him in high esteem and he was offered the seat to the right of the Maharaja of Baroda during the official functions of the royal court.
+The rulers of Baroda held him in high esteem and he was offered the seat to the right of the Maharaja of Baroda during the official functions of the royal court in 1912.

 He also performed at Jorasanko Thakurbari, the residential abode of Rabindranath Tagore (1861-1941), who was an admirer of the Ustad.
 It is known that he had held a musical session at Jorasanko a few years before the passing away of Tagore.
-Other well-known admirers include tabla maestros such as Ahmed Jan Thirakwa, Ustad Amir Khan, Ali Akbar Khan, Vilayat Khan and Pandit Ravi Shankar.
+Other well-known admirers include tabla maestros such as Ahmed Jan Thirakwa, Amir Khan, Ali Akbar Khan, Vilayat Khan and Ravi Shankar.
+Faiyaz Khan was a dignified performer, who often wore a silk sherwani with rows of medals awarded to him in public.
+Then later, he would perform flanked by sarangi and tabla players during his live concerts.